 Being interviewed on music blogs is EXCITING!
-You have received an invitation from a media outlet to share your story and gain access to new fans and industry attention.
-This is cause to celebrate!
+You have received an invitation from a media outlet – music blog, newspaper, or magazine.

 Interviews Are Your Opportunity to Define Your Brand & Control Your Narrative